SharePoint/sp-dev-docs/docs/transform/modernize-customizations.md

 ---
 title: Modernize customizations
-description: Overview of the customizations that are not compatible with the modern user interface in SharePoint and guidelines on how to remediate them. ms.date: 04/17/2018 ms.prod: sharepoint
+description: Overview of the customizations that are not compatible with the modern user interface in SharePoint, and guidelines on how to remediate them. ms.date: 04/17/2018 ms.prod: sharepoint
 ---